Image of a producer standing in a field displaying harvested grain

 Who should use IFA for combinable crops?

-IFA for combinable crops is available for the entire spectrum of producers worldwide.
+IFA for combinable crops is available for a wide range of producers worldwide.
 The standard can be applied to both covered and uncovered production.

 It offers certification options for both individual producers (single site and multisite producers) and producer groups, including smallholders.
 Producers can get certification in any country where a GLOBALG.A.P. approved certification body (CB) conducts audits.